Kristen Clarke: LGBTQ rights

 In 2015, Clarke opened an investigation into the Boy Scouts to look at the national group's ban on openly gay adults and alleged hiring rejections based on sexual orientation in New York.
 The investigation was about "ensuring equal protection under the law for all New Yorkers, including lesbian, gay, bisexual and transgender individuals who live and work in New York."
 In July 2015, her office secured an agreement with the Boy Scouts of America to end their policy of excluding openly gay adults from serving as leaders in the organization.
 The terms of the agreement applied nationally.
 In an editorial with Chad Griffin, she called for policymakers and the public to treat the recent wave of hate-motivated violence toward trans women of color as a national crisis.

 Disability rights

 Clarke secured agreements with bus companies, major retailers, movie theatres, theatre clubs, and polling sites.

 Religious rights

 Clarke secured settlements on religious rights.
 These agreements helped employees at NYC Health And Hospitals Corporation, the largest municipal healthcare organization in the country, by ensuring that employees' religious accommodations requests comply with state and local law and Title VII of the Civil Rights Act of 1964.
 She secured similar agreements with Milrose Consulting.

 Immigration

-She supported a legal effort behind Cesar Vargas who became the first undocumented person to carry a law license in New York.
+She supported a legal effort behind Cesar Vargas who became the first illegal immigrant to carry a law license in New York.
 She successfully sued the Trump administration when it tried to revoke Deferred Enforced Departure for Liberian Americans.